 The candidate may access the CFS from the Commission's website under "Candidate Committees," click on "Candidate Filing System," then click on "Candidate Committee Filing System ("CFS") Login."
-Login by entering the Administrator username and password that were emailed to you.
+Login by entering the Administrator username and password that you were emailed.